 Looking for a simple and cost effective diy chicken feeder?
 Here you can make the simplest one with wood – you need excellent assembling and wood cutting skills.
 You can use plywood as it is resistant to fungus and other bacteria.
 In order to get more details about assembling, accurate cuttings, go through the given link:

-2: PVC multi-opening feeder:
+2: Simplest PVC feeder:

 A basic feeders looks like an “L” shape which has a hole cut out at the bottom length of the feeder.
 The feeding material is poured in from the upper hole.
 You will need: